DoctorEvidence/dpackjs/README.md

 <a href="https://dev.doctorevidence.com/"><img src="./assets/powers-dre.png" width="203" /></a>

-DPack is object format that provides more compact encoding and faster decoding than JSON and other formats.
+DPack is binary format for serializing data structures that is very compact, designed for efficient, high-performance decoding/parsing, and optimized for web use.
+For common large data structures that we see in applications, a DPack file is typically about 60-70% smaller than JSON (and about 50% smaller than MsgPack), and can be parsed about 80% faster than JSON and other formats.
 DPack has several key features:
-* Uses internal structural, property, value references for compact encoding and fast decoding.
+* Uses internal referencing and reuse of structures, property, value for compact encoding and fast decoding.
-* Defined such that serialized data is also a valid UTF-8 encoding (or any other ASCII-compatible encoding), which allows for single-pass text decoding for faster and simpler decoding (particulary in browser)
+* Defined such that serialized data is also a valid UTF-8 (or any other unicode-compatible encoding), which allows for single-pass text decoding for faster and simpler decoding (particulary in browser), support across older browsers, and ease of manipulation as a character string.
+* Supports a wide range of types including strings, decimal-based numbers, booleans, objects, arrays, dates, maps, sets, and user-provided classes.
 * Supports streaming, progressive decoding.
-* Supports positional object properties for lazy evaluation of paths for faster access to data from databases.
+* Supports positionally mapped object properties for lazy evaluation of paths for faster access to data from databases.
-* Serialize numbers in decimal for no precision lost.
+* Optimized to compress well with Huffman/Gzip encoding schemes
+* Less than 15KB minimized (5KB gzipped)

 MessagePack codec/extension for documents, an object or array that contains reusable structures/templates for more efficient, compact, faster encodings, and for lazy parsing.